Comic Tribute Brussels, Belgium

 The museum offers free wifi, which was abundantly clear when we saw a group of teens staring at their phones while sitting around a rather uncomfortable-looking pole.
 Before attempting to climb the stairs with the stroller and a sleeping baby, the front desk (at the top of the stairs) pointed me to the elevator.
 This is what happens when you don’t look around.
 The sign was visible.

 The first thing my little monster sees is the astronaut characters from Tin Tin.
 Perfect start to the day, he loves astronauts.
 OK, maybe not perfect, he didn’t want to leave and didn’t understand why he couldn’t touch them but still.
 It set the tone for the morning; let’s keep walking and see what other great characters we can find.

-Turns out, when my parents brought him to Brussels last summer, right after I gave birth to baby girl, they had taken him to this museum.
+It turns out, when my parents brought him to Brussels last summer, right after I gave birth, they had taken him to this museum.
 He was running around “I remember this!
 Memere showed me that last time!”

 Further down the first floor, we were introduced to the history of comics.
 Did you know Monks invented comic book form?
 With the history of comics also came how to create a comic.
 We were taken through the sketch, draft and inking stages.